-Test your brakes as instructed on page 560.
+Test your brakes as instructed on page 558.
 If the brakes feel normal, drive slowly and have your vehicle repaired by your dealer as soon as possible.
 Avoid sudden hard braking which could cause the rear wheels to lock up and possibly lead to a loss of control.
+Important Safety Reminders ABS does not reduce the time or distance it takes to stop the vehicle.
+It only helps with steering control during braking.